Optimising cost vs accuracy of decentralised analytics in fog computing environments: Cost Model

 \subsection{Computational Cost of DSVRG}

-First of all, clearly only collection points incur computation costs.
-We model the computation required by all collection points with Equation~\ref{eq:prepsi} below:
+First of all, clearly only collection points incur in computation costs.
+We model the computation required by all collection points with Equation~(\ref{eq:prepsi}) below:

 In Equation~(\ref{eq:prepsi}), $R(\gamma)$ denotes the number of rounds to achieve $\varepsilon$ accuracy, and is again provided by Equation~(\ref{eq_rounds}) (in this case we only make it explicit the dependence on $\gamma$).
 Moreover, $G(\gamma)$ is the number of floating point operations needed to compute the gradients by all collection points during a round.
 Specifically, this is equal to the number of data points over which the gradients need to be computed multiplied by the cost for computing a single gradient, that we refer to as $\tau$.
 Specifically, $\tau$ is the number of floating-point operations (FLOPS) needed to compute a single gradient vector, given an input pattern, and it is typically proportional to the size of the model, $\omega$ in our case.
-According to Alg.~\ref{alg:sssvrg}, the number of gradients to compute at each collection point is equal to the number of local data points, i.e., $n_1 m_1$.
+According to DSVRG the number of gradients to compute at each collection point is equal to the number of local data points, i.e., $n_1 m_1$.
 In addition, the centre needs to compute one additional gradient per local point, needed by the term $g(\tilde{w}_t,s_{k,t})$ in Equation~\ref{eq:wupdate}.
-Thus, the total number of gradients to compute is $n_1 (m_1+1)$.
-Therefore, $G(\gamma)$ becomes as follows:
+Thus, the total number of gradients to compute is $n_1 (m_1+1)$.\footnote{In the paper we consider the single gradient case because it is how DSVRG is designed.
+Note that it is possible to adapt the term for the FLOPS-count to the case where an algorithm takes in input batches of samples and the compute unit is optimised to treat them efficiently.
+A way might be to apply a scale factor to $P(\gamma)$ to catch such an improvement.
+However this extension is not within the scope of this paper.} Therefore, $G(\gamma)$ becomes as follows:

 From Equation~(\ref{eq:prepsi}) we obtain the final expression of the cost for computing the data $C_P(\gamma)$ at a certain aggregation level $\gamma$: